zhengtianbao/zhengtianbao.github.io/_posts/2015-07-10-ceph-calamari-install.markdown

     >> TypeError: Cannot read property 'prototype' of undefined

 Looks like I've found the solution in this GitHub issue68 for grunt-connect-proxy.
-I found a few fixes whilst this gets patched up，you only need to do one or the other:
+I found a few fixes whilst this gets patched up, you only need to do one or the other:

 Change the source for grunt-connect-proxy in your package.json to this:
 "grunt-connect-proxy": "git://github.com/ruiaraujo/grunt-connect-proxy#patch-1",